HL7/fhir-spl/input/pagecontent/howtolabel.md

 The author of the document is identified by an [Identified Labeler](StructureDefinition-IdentifiedLabeler.html) instance.
 This profile requires a DUNS Number of the organization and a name.

 #### Product Submission Registrant
 A registrant can be specified by including an [Identified Establishment Registrant](StructureDefinition-IdentifiedEstablishmentRegistrant.html) instance in the bundle.
 This profile requires a DUNS number of the organization and a name.
+It will be referenced in the [Submitted Medicinal Product](StructureDefinition-SubmittedMedicinalProduct.html) as a contact.

 #### Product Submission Establishments
 There can be one or more establishments included to specify various product business operations.
 Instances of the [Identified Establishment](StructureDefinition-IdentifiedEstablishment.html) profile are included in the bundle.
 This profile requires a DUNS number of the organization and a name.
 It will be referenced from specific Submitted Medicinal Product instances to indicate the operations that the establishment performs on the product.
+It will also be referenced in the [Submitted Medicinal Product](StructureDefinition-SubmittedMedicinalProduct.html) as a contact.

 #### Product Submission Product Information
 Drug Products included in a label are represented using a combination of the following resources: